Tunable Thin Elasto-Drops: Results discussion

 In our case, in absence of the free surface, the elasto-drop encapsulating water is fully submerged in a water tank, the gravity term $\omega^2\sim gk$ vanishes.
 Moreover, the consistency of our data with the power law $k^{3/2}$ suggests also that the flexural term vanishes.
 The dispersion relation of the waves then becomes $\omega^2=T/(\rho_i+\rho_e) k^3$, where both external and internal fluids are water in this case, $\rho=\rho_e=\rho_i$.

-Fig.~\ref{fig:tension_strain}(a) shows theextracted tension $T$ as a function of the principle in-plane strain of the inflated elasto-drop, for three different initial shell thicknesses (blue: $h_0=59.2~\mathrm{\mu m}$, violet: $125.5~\mathrm{\mu m}$ and orange: $185.5~\mathrm{\mu m}$).
-We see that increasing either the inflation or the initial thickness of the elasto-drop lead to an increase of its tension.
+Fig.~\ref{fig:tension_strain}(a) shows the extracted tension $T$ as a function of the principle in-plane strain of the inflated elasto-drop, for three different initial shell thicknesses (blue: $\reponse{\langle h_0\rangle}=59.2~\mathrm{\mu m}$, violet: $125.5~\mathrm{\mu m}$ and orange: $185.5~\mathrm{\mu m}$).
+We see that increasing either the inflation or the initial thickness of the elasto-drop lead to an increase \reponse{in the membrane} tension.